 - Salt and pepper

-Meanwhile, fry a couple of eggs to pile high on top as desired and toast and butter some bread.
+- Meanwhile, in a separate greased pan, fry a couple of eggs to pile high on top as desired.

-Toss it all together on a platter and serve with a meaty rib for those who are feeling brave enough to take on brunch with a wet-nap.
+- Toss it all together on a platter and serve with a meaty rib.